LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/developing-with-faas.md

 You can access the variable during runtime by using `process.env['YOUR_ENV']`. **Please be aware** that the value will be available in form of a string.
 If the value is a number, you will have to parse it prior to using it.
 By using the trash icon, you can delete unwanted variables.

 **Developer discretion is advised**, please be sure not to use confidential data such as credentials or secrets in the environment variables as these are saved and available in text form to anyone with access to the account.
 FaaS has a secret storage facility that can be leveraged for this purpose.
-Click [here](FaaS.XXXX.html) for further details on using Vault Secret Storage with FaaS.

 ### Next steps